Concert review – Matthew Bason 24th July 2017

 Matthew held residencies as a pianist and piano-vocalist at variety of venues over a period of six years in Oxfordshire, Northamptonshire, concluding with The Savoy, Rubens and Connaught Hotels in London

 In 2005, Matthew produced the “One-Man Musical Variety Shows”.
 These shows were performed on a Roland AT350c Organ, Yamaha P105 Piano, Weiltmeister Accordion and Vocals.
 The shows continue to travel around the U.K. for both private and public audiences.

 In May 2014, Matthew became the concert artiste and demonstrator for Allen Organs U.K. He launched the new Q315T organ at the Blackpool Organ and Keyboard Festival.

 In September 2015, Matthew joined a team of organists at ‘The Scarborough Fair Collection’; there he entertains visitors to the museum collection on the Mighty Wurlitzer organ.

 Beside his organ music, Matthew is pianist in the jazz quartet “JazzEssence” and jazz band “Lula Jazz”.
 He is also Organist of St. Andrew’s Anglican Church, Wellingborough.

-Posted in Booked Artiste Tagged with: Artiste - visiting us 24th July 2017 is Matthew Bason, BOKC, brentwood organ, Matthew Bason
+Posted in Performance Artiste Tagged with: Artiste - visiting us 24th July 2017 is Matthew Bason, BOKC, brentwood organ, Matthew Bason